JAQuent/schemaVR/paper/README.md

 # Folders and their content

-Note that these folders only exist in the local copy that includes raw data:

 - ***background_work*** contains the data from the normative study.
 For more information and code see https://github.com/JAQuent/ratingStudy.
 	- ***analyse_pooled_data_rik.R*** A script to quickly analyse the pooled results across all experiments.
 Currently set-up to compare results from Exp 1 and Exp 4 (Exp 3b in text).
 Sequential and pooled analysis is compared here.
 	- ***does_sequential_order_matter.R*** Undocumented script with generated data comparing pooled and sequential approach of analysing data.